timotheenivalis/RSB-R-Stats-Biology/14.RMarkdown/README.md

 # R-Markdown: Creating reports, manuscripts and web pages from R

-Download the workshop material at [https://timotheenivalis.github.io/RSB-R-Stats-Biology/14.RMarkdown/SlidesData.zip](https://timotheenivalis.github.io/RSB-R-Stats-Biology/14.RMarkdown/SlidesData.zip).
+The workshop material will appear here later this week...

 Do you copy-paste R-outputs, figures and tables into your documents?
 Stop!
 There is an easier, reproducible way!
 R-markdown is a simple solution to integrate R-code and R-output within your documents.
 If you have to correct a data-set or a model, no need to copy-paste outputs again, R-markdown let you update your documents in one click.
 In this workshop you will learn: